sarbal/onboarding/README.md

 1. Setup your CSHL account (this is given to you in your starting package).
 2. Go to the IT [portal](https://jira.cshl.edu/) and request access to the wiki/confluence.
 3. Join the Gillis lab slack [channel](https://gillislab.slack.com) and say hi!
+4. Make sure you can connect to the servers listed below.
+PuTTy, cygwin etc.
+5. Setup VPN on your laptop or home computer.

 ## Gillis lab sites
 - Lab website: [http://gillislab.labsites.cshl.edu](http://gillislab.labsites.cshl.edu)